24HOURSMEDIA/docker-dxstack1-synced/README.md

 ## Features

-* full php and db  centos7stack featuring nginx, php-fpm, mariadb, memcached, redis and more
+* full php and db  centos7stack featuring nginx, php-fpm, mariadb, memcached, and redis
 * based on our dxstack1-base image [(learn more...)](https://github.com/24HOURSMEDIA/docker-dxstack1-base)
 * customize nginx configuration through a mounted volume
 * store data in the container through a mounted volume